 Getting insured at university

-We're here to answer your insurance questions: from what you need, when you need it, and why it's important to have it
+A guide to insurance and why it's important to have it

 If you're new to the UK, you'll probably have a few questions about insurance – find out what you need and why below.